-Proposed Local Alternative Non-Owner Occupied Owner Occupied or Owned by Nonprofit Where it Applies All RH [Districts Maximum Density 4 units on Interior Lots, 6 on Corner Lots Minimum Lot Size Lot split allowed on corner lots with minimum lot size of 1,200 sq. ft. no variances required for existing building w minimum 4 ft setback from new property line Maximum 6 units across the two lots Owner Occupancy Requirement No Owner "Intent to Occupy" 3 years post construction Increase Density Must result in at least 4 units Must add at least 1 new unit 10 Required Rear Yard Setback 30% 30% if project results in 4 units, otherwise underlying zoning. ement Unit Proportionality 2nd unit must be at least 50% of 1st unit size Requirements Eligibility Has not been tenant occupied for at least 3 years prior to filing the application Will not demolish a rent-controlled unit, or a unit with an Ellis Act eviction within the last 15 years Is not an A building or Historic Resource under Article 10, etc. Has been owner occupied for at least 3 years prior to filing the application (not allowed to be vacant) Owner signs affidavit stating intent to occupy for at least 3 years post construction Will not demolish a rent-controlled unit, or a unit with an Ellis Act eviction within the last 15 years.
+Proposed Loc al Alternative Non-Owner Occupied Owner Occupied or Owned by Nonprofit Where it Applies All RH I Districts Maximum Density 4 units on Interior Lots, 6 on Corner Lots Minimum Lot Size 1,200 sq. ft. no variances req minimum 4 ft setback ots with minimum lot size of juired for existing building w/from new property line across the two lots Owner Occupancy Requirement No Owner "Intent to Occupy" 3 years post construction Increase Density Must result in at least 4 units Must add at least 1 new unit S Required Rear Yard Setback 30% 30% if project results in 4 units, otherwise underlying zoning. ement Unit Proportionality 2nd unit must be at least 50% of 1st unit size Requirements Eligibility Has not been tenant occupied for at least 3 years prior to filing the application Will not demolish a rent-controlled unit, or a unit with an Ellis Act eviction within the last 15 years Is not an A building or Historic Resource under Article 10, etc. Has been owner occupied for at least 3 years prior to filing the application (not allowed to be vacant) Owner signs affidavit stating intent to occupy for at least 3 years post construction Will not demolish a rent-controlled unit, or a unit with an Ellis Act eviction within the last 15 years.
 Is not an A building or Historic Resource under

 Article 10, etc.

 Subject to 317 N 0

-Subject to 311 No
+Subject to 311 N 0

 Residential Design Guidelines Objective Standards Only

 CEQA Review Yes

 Fee Waiver for Historic Evaluation No Yes

-Process Condo Conversion Process Condominiums may be formed as part of new construction, however, owners of non-owner occupied units would remain ineligible to apply for condominium conversion of non-owner occupied units under a new provision of the Subdivision Code enacted under this ordinance Owner may apply to form condos via new construction pathway, even for existing units being retained. (would require a new provision of the Subdivision Code enacted under this Ordinance)
+Process Condo Conversion Process Condominiums may be formed as part of new construction, however, owners of non-owner occupied units would remain ineligible to apply for condominium conversion of non-owner occupied units under a new provision of the Subdivision Code enacted under this Owner may apply to form condos via new construction pathway, even for existing units being retained. (would require a new provision of the Subdivision Code enacted under this Ordinance)

-OTHER REGIECTS in ANY BU DISTRICT. i
+ordinance